STLabs/Articles/articles/TheComponentPattern.md

 ## What is a component?
 A component is any composable type that has inputs and outputs

 ####Components vs. Objects

 * a component does not have methods that return values.
 * a component does not have public properties (because that is a method that returns a value.

+Why do components have inputs and outputs, instead of properties or methods with return values?

+This is due to the fact that methods with return values are harmful to software structure.
+You can not compose a graph with return values.
+Because the return value is only returned to the caller, not all child nodes of the component.

 #### Components vs. Functions
 A function is a component with 1 input and 1 output.
 A component has N inputs, and N outputs.